 What are Electrons?

-They were discovered by the English physicist J.J.Thomson in 1897 during some experiments with cathode ray tubes.
+The electron was discovered by the English physicist J.J.Thomson in the year 1897, via his experiments with cathode ray tubes.

 Charge of Electrons